 The Drawdown in eToro

-One of the key steps to becoming an evolved investor is definitely identifying the risks of each investment, and one of the key elements to determine the risk of the investor’s trading strategy is the Drawdown.
+One of the key steps to becoming an evolved investor with eToro is definitely identifying the risks of each investment, and one of the key elements to determine the risk of the investor’s trading strategy is the Drawdown.

 Risk and Reward